 Get Smart with Art is a three part program for grades 4–12 that supports the California state content standards in language arts, social studies and visual arts.

-Get Smart with Art is made possible with support from the William K. Bowes, Jr. Foundation, Daphne and Stuart Wells, and an anonymous donor.
+Get Smart with Art is made possible with support from the William K. Bowes, Jr. Foundation, and Daphne and Stuart Wells.

 Past and Present: Building Museum Literacy at the Legion of Honor is made possible with support from the Winifred Johnson Clive Foundation, the Mary A. Crocker Trust, the Sato Foundation, and the Elios Charitable Foundation.

 Learn more about making reservations and logistics for your school's visit to the de Young.

 Henry Alexander (American, 1860–1894).
 Scene from "The Mikado," with Louise Paullin (detail), 1886.
 Oil on panel.
 Anonymous gift.
 1980.50.3

 Sponsored by the Samuel H. Kress Foundation, this video case study examines the role of Reflectance Transformation Imaging (RTI) in art conservation.
 Through interviews with conservators at the Fine Arts Museums of San Francisco, Cultural Heritage Imaging (CHI) demonstrates the potential of this new imaging technique for conservation research, treatment, documentation and outreach.

 The collections at the Fine Arts Museums of San Francisco have rich and multivalent stories to tell.
 This Multimedia page provides access to the wide variety of media, symposia, new technologies and interactives that augment the Museums' permanent collections.
 Please click on the links below to explore further.